What is apheresis?

 How frequently can a donor undergo apheresis?

-The time between plasmapheresis procedures must be a minimum 2 weeks, and the interval between plasmapheresis and a full blood donation should be 30 days.
-There must be at least 1 month between thrombocyte and multicomponent apheresis.
+The time between apheresis procedures must be a minimum 2 weeks, and the interval between apheresis and a full blood donation should be 30 days.
 Register in advance for apheresis procedures on tel 617 3009, 617 3033.
 The Blood Centre usually invites apheresis donors in person by telephone, but we encourage donors to sign up for their next procedure themselves while undergoing a physical.

 You have the chance to save someone’s life at least 12 times a year.